What is Use Tax | FAQ

 Do I need to file use tax?

-Use tax can be a confusing topic.
+Use tax can be a confusing topic and one that many may not know about.
 If you have more questions, please feel free to give us a call at (360) 756-5020 or reach us by filling out our contact form.
-We’d love to hear from you!
+We provide tax reporting services at the federal, state, and local level, making it easy for you to file your use tax.